Skip to Main Content

 Planning a Visit

 Boon Fly Café sits at 4048 Sonoma Hwy, Napa, CA 94559, on the south end of the county where Highway 12 and 121 converge near the Carneros resort properties.
 For visitors building a day around both Napa and Sonoma tastings, the location makes it a logical waypoint either mid-morning or at lunch, before wine appointments fill the afternoon.
-Specific hours, current pricing, and reservation details are leading confirmed directly with the property before arrival, as those details can shift seasonally.
-Given the café's casual format relative to the formal end of Napa dining, walk-in access is more likely here than at reservation-required rooms, though peak weekend mornings in harvest season (September through November) tend to compress availability across all Carneros-area venues.
+The café is open daily from 7 AM to 9 PM, reservations are recommended, and the price is about $25 per person.
+Given the café's casual format relative to the formal end of Napa dining, reservations are recommended.

 Pricing, Compared